 Become a Town Councillor

-Thame Town Council is calling on residents who are passionate about their community to stand in the local elections on Thursday 4th May 2023.
+Thame Town Council is calling on residents who are passionate about their community to stand as a Town Councillor.
+Please read the documents below and the information on this page:

 What does a Councillor do?